Arthur Salter, 1st Baron Salter: Career

 Salter joined the Civil Service in 1904 and worked in the transport department of the Admiralty, on national insurance, and as private secretary, being promoted to Assistant Secretary grade in 1913.
 On the outbreak of war, he was recalled to the Admiralty, and became director of ship requisitioning.
 He was sent to Washington D.C. to press for a US programme of new construction.

 In 1917–18 he was a colleague of Jean Monnet in the Chartering Committee of the Allied Maritime Transport Council, and in 1919 appointed secretary of the Supreme Economic Council in Paris.
-Salter then worked as head of the economic and financial section of the League of Nations secretariat, and in the League secretariat at Geneva, where he worked for stabilization of currencies of Austria and Hungary and resettlement of refugees in Greece and Bulgaria.
-In the 1920s, having seen the League of Nations fail through the vested interests of individual countries, Monnet and Salter worked together to develop plans for the establishment of a 'United States of Europe', headed by an unelected technocrat government.
+In 1920 he was appointed the first Secretary General to the Reparation Commission established by the Treaty of Versailles, a position he held from 1920 to 1922.
+Salter then joined Monnet at the League of Nations Secretariat in Geneva, as head of the Economic and Financial Section, where he was involved in the stabilization of currencies of Austria and Hungary and resettlement of refugees in Greece and Bulgaria.

 He returned to London in 1930, and worked as journalist and author.
 In 1932, he presided over a Conference on Road and Rail Transport tasked with looking at the true costs and benefits of transport, and whose results were known as the Salter Report.
 It recommended changes to the way that public roads were funded to account for the growing demands of the motor car and road freight, and to ensure that road and rail were evenly regulated and competed fairly.

+Salter was part of the World Conference for International Peace through Religion, which produced a report in 1932 on the causes of war.

+In 1933, he had published the book The United States of Europe in which he included an essay first published on 2 September 1929, entitled "The 'United States of Europe' Idea", in which he set out the arguments for a Europe-wide Zollverein, stating that this could only be achieved "under the conditions of an overwhelmingly political motive and an extremely close political association between the countries concerned".

+In his book, he also set out a template remarkably similar to that adopted by his former colleague Jean Monnet for the structure of the European Economic Community (EEC) in 1957.
+To that extent, Salter is regarded by some as co-author, with Jean Monnet, of the supranational structure of what became the European Union.

 In 1934, he was appointed Gladstone professor of political theory and institutions at Oxford University, and a fellow of All Souls College, Oxford.
 He was Independent Member of Parliament (MP) for Oxford University from 1937 to 1950.